davelis90/self_driving_cars/course_4_motion_planning_for_self_driving_cars/Module7-Putting_it_all_together-Smooth_Local_Planning/notes.md

 - circle-based collision checking method for static obstacles
 - generate velocity profiles that avoid dynamic obstacles
 - develop a state machine for behavioural planning for a stop sign scenario
+- velocity = min(ref_v, lead_vehicle_v)
+- we must reach the lead vehicle speed by the time we reach its position, otherwise we risk a collision